 According to a report from FEMA (Federal Emergency Management Administration), “Mold growths, or colonies, can start to grow on a damp surface within 24 to 48 hours.
 They reproduce by spores – tiny, lightweight “seeds”- that travel through the air.”

-Reaching out to the certified professional mold removal, remediation, and restoration team at HRS in Phoenix and Denver helps you stop mold from growing and decrease the chance that those who live and work in your infected space will suffer long term health issues.
+Reaching out to the certified professional mold removal, remediation, and restoration team at HRS in Denver helps you stop mold from growing and decrease the chance that those who live and work in your infected space will suffer long term health issues.

 How Fast Does Mold Grow?

 After a water breach, mold can grow in just 24 hours after spores attach to a moisture source.
 Once this happens, the spores begin to spread and create a colony.
 Colonies can expand as much as one square inch per day, covering a square foot in a short time.